FouadWahabi/cpu-monitor/README.md

 ***Live CPU Load***: Shows the current CPUs load average.

 ***Alerts***: Show a list of alerts.
-We have two type of alerts: High Load alert:
+We have two type of alerts:
 * High Load Alert: when the load average is more or equal to 1 for 2 minutes of more.
-* Recover Alert: when the load average is less the 1 or 2 minutes or more.
+* Recover Alert: when the load average is less the 1 or 2 minutes for more.

 ***CPU Average load***: Shows a chart of the CPUs average load during the selected period of time.